gblot/phd/README.md

-Conceptions, Browsing and Automation of Digital Knowledge
+Design, Browsing and Automation of Digital Knowledge and Traces
 ===================

 Through my research, I have been searching a way to conceptualize digital knowledge in an innovative way.
 That led me to work on a Rhythm Network, that is a fundamental structure, connecting objects using temporal metrics.
 Here, one can find all ressources related to my PhD: a Rhythm Network application (build and browse), developped in Python/rpy2 and all materials from the 5 experiments supporting the solution.